danielkarl888/WAppBIU_Android/README.md

 # WAppBIU Android
 Hello!
-Welcome to our android app for our WAppBIU app!
+Welcome to our android app for our WAppBIU project!
 This app was desgined by Daniel Meir Karl and Dvir Landau

 # Open the App